keygen-sh/typed_params/README.md

 You may register custom formatters that can be utilized in your schemas.

-Each format consists of, at minimum, a `transform:` lambda, accepting a params hash, as well as optional `controller:` and `schema:` keywords, and returning the formatted params.
+Each format consists of, at minimum, a `transform:` lambda, accepting a params hash as well as optional `controller:` and `schema:` keywords, and returning the formatted params.

 For more usage examples, see [the default formatters](https://github.com/keygen-sh/typed_params/tree/master/lib/typed_params/formatters).

 ```rb
 TypedParams::Formatters.register(:strong_params,